Illegality in Contract Law: Everything You Need to Know

 - The other party intentionally failed to perform

 While the one party could potentially recover for the services that he already rendered, he cannot recover on the contract itself since it was deemed illegal.
 Of course, this is determined on a case-by-case basis depending on the circumstances of the parties and contract.

 Whenever one party brings a breach of contract dispute against the other party due to the other party’s failure to pay for services that the plaintiff already rendered, the plaintiff should always argue for quantum meruit in an attempt to recover, particularly if the defendant brings a claim for illegality of the contract.

 Do I Need a Lawyer to Help Me Prove Illegality?

 While you aren’t required to hire a lawyer in a contract dispute, it is always a good idea to speak to a qualified contract attorney who can answer your questions regarding the contract.
 Note that you might find yourself defending a lawsuit, which could cost time and money.
 Therefore, it is best to speak to an experienced attorney who can inform you whether or not the contract is illegal.

 If you need help learning more about the illegality of a contract, or if you need legal assistance with determining whether or not your contract is illegal, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.